What is Android? Introduction of Android OS its Features & Applications

 - Android 3.0 to 3.2 Honeycomb introduced 2011: Honeycomb is used to launch the first Android tablet.

-- Android 4.0 Ice Cream Sandwich introduced 2011: With version 4.0 android Ice Cream Sandwich added face recognition for unlocking phones, canned text responses to declined calls and live video effects in the camera.
+- Android 4.0 Ice Cream Sandwich introduced in 2011: With version 4.0 Android Ice Cream Sandwich added face recognition for unlocking phones, canned text responses to declined calls and live video effects in the camera.

-- Android 4.1 Jelly Bean introduced 2012: With “Project Butter” Android 4.1 Jelly Bean bring faster, smoother performance with expandable notifications.
+- Android 4.1 Jelly Bean was introduced in 2012: With “Project Butter” Android 4.1 Jelly Bean brings faster, smoother performance with expandable notifications.

-- Android 4.4 KitKat introduced 2013: Google partnered with food company to create KitKat OS, added emojis to the Google Keyboard.
+- Android 4.4 KitKat was introduced in 2013: Google partnered with food company to create KitKat OS, and added emojis to the Google Keyboard.

-- Android 7.0 Nougat introduced 2016: codenamed Android N during development Android 6.0 “Nougat” is the seventh major version and 14th original version of the Android operating system.
+- Android 7.0 Nougat was introduced in 2016: and codenamed Android N during development Android 6.0 “Nougat” is the seventh major version and 14th original version of the Android operating system.
 It let you adjust the skin tone of your emojis and tap through more Quick Setting options.

-- Android 8.0 Oreo introduced 2017: codenamed Android O during development Android 8.0 Oreo focuses primarily on speed and efficiency, also boasts battery life improvements, revamped notifications, and more
+- Android 8.0 Oreo was introduced in 2017: codenamed Android O during development Android 8.0 Oreo focuses primarily on speed and efficiency, also boasts battery life improvements, revamped notifications, and more

-- android 9.0 Pie introduced 2018: This flavor of Android is jam-packed with all sorts of new features, including a brand-new gesture navigation system, upgraded UI elements, and a heap of under-the-hood tweaks that aim to make this a seriously great version of Android.
+- Android 9.0 Pie was introduced in 2018: This flavor of Android is jam-packed with all sorts of new features, including a brand-new gesture navigation system, upgraded UI elements, and a heap of under-the-hood tweaks that aim to make this a seriously great version of Android.

 Android OS is ruling the smartphone industry with its variety of different features and functions.
 So, it will be interesting to see the upcoming features of the android club.

-- Best Fastest VPN for Android (Top 3 VPN for android 2019)
+- Best Fastest VPN for Android (Top 3 VPN for Android 2023)

 - Windows 10 Doesn’t Recognize Android Device?
 Apply these solutions

 - Gboard auto-correction / Suggestion not working?
-Here how to fix
+Here is how to fix